-Ryan Weiss represents plaintiffs and defendants across the country in all types of high-stakes commercial litigation, including energy disputes, complex financial matters, business disputes, real estate litigation, and class actions.
+Ryan Weiss is a trial attorney who helps individuals and companies of all sizes resolve high-stakes disputes.
+Ryan represents plaintiffs and defendants across the country in all phases of litigation, in both federal and state courts, and at both the trial and appellate levels.
+Ryan’s practice is purposefully diverse, but he has specific experience with energy disputes, complex financial matters, business disputes, real estate litigation, class actions, employment disputes, personal injury matters, and more.
 Ryan’s clients value his diligence, creativity, efficiency, and decision-making—qualities that help Ryan visualize, and then zealously advocate for, their goals.

-Ryan previously clerked for Judge Michael Daly Hawkins of the U.S. Court of Appeals for the Ninth Circuit and Judge Mark E. Walker of the U.S. District Court for the Northern District of Florida, two brilliant jurists who continue to inspire Ryan to strive to become an excellent attorney and an even better human being.
+Ryan previously clerked for Judge Michael Daly Hawkins of the U.S. Court of Appeals for the Ninth Circuit and Judge Mark E. Walker of the U.S. District Court for the Northern District of Florida, two brilliant jurists who continue to inspire Ryan to strive to become an excellent attorney.
 These clerkships provided him with a unique perspective on the inner workings of the bench—this helps him view each case with an eye towards what issues matter most to the judge and jury.

 - Marco Consulting Group Trust I, by and through its directed trustee, the Bank of New York Mellon v.
 Allianz Global Investors U.S. LLC (S.D.N.Y.)
 Ryan and a team from Susman Godfrey represented an investment trust that asserted breach of fiduciary duty claims relating to investment losses exceeding $170 million following the collapse of Allianz GI’s Structured Alpha Funds.
 The case was settled on confidential terms.